greyshadows/Vision-Simulator/README.md

-Hey there!
-This code is for the Assistive Vision Simulator project from ReDx 2015.
+# Assistive Vision Simulator

+Hi !

+This project was developed as a part of RedX2015 Workshop.